OliverAust/Tib-Cort-Seg/README.md

 ```
 nnUNet_install_pretrained_model_from_zip
 ```
+4. (If performance on your data is poor, remove scale information and convert to 16-bit before running inferrence)
-4. Convert your data into .nii.gz file format.
+5. Convert your data into .nii.gz file format.
-5. Place your files in a new folder and create an output folder.
+6. Place your files in a new folder and create an output folder.
-6. Run:
+7. Run:
 ```
 nnUNet_predict -i PATH_INPUT_FOLDER -o PATH_OUTPUT_FOLDER -tr nnUNetTrainerV2 -ctr nnUNetTrainerV2CascadeFullRes -m 3d_fullres -p nnUNetPlansv2.1 -t Task503_µCTTibiaBVM
 ```
 If the model performs poorly on your data, it might be possible to improve the performance on your data by up or downsampling of your data to simulate a resolution of 8.4µm.
 Similarly, you could try to adjust your intensity values to more closely resemble that of the training data.
 Example of a training data histogram:

 ![grafik](https://user-images.githubusercontent.com/90180771/146957782-899fbe40-e240-4a9d-b7f0-4e45fba9c421.png)